KaungKZ/KaungKZ/README.md

 ### Hi there, I'm Kaung Khant Zaw 👋

 ## I am a Front End Developer !

-- 🔭 I’m currently working on my [gatsby project][l-project] !

-- 🌱 I’m currently learning react and style-components
+- 🌱 I’m currently learning react

 - 👯 I’m looking to collaborate on web projects with other developers